 For service-disabled veterans of the U.S. military, the two service-disabled veteran-owned small business programs–one run by the U.S. Department of Veterans Affairs, the other by the U.S Small Business Administration–can provide important set-aside, sole source and subcontracting opportunities.

 Unfortunately, the SDVOSB programs also involve complex and confusing requirements.
-If your company needs a SDVOSB attorney, Koprince Law LLC can help you make sense of the regulations, as well as avoid adverse eligibility protests and other pitfalls.
+If your company needs a SDVOSB attorney, Koprince McCall Pottroff LLC can help you make sense of the regulations, as well as avoid adverse eligibility protests and other pitfalls.

 VA CVE SDVOSB Verification